asif-ali-244/FlightTracking/README.md

 * `--date` or `-b` is the beginning time of our time interval.
 It accepts a string in the format `%d/%m/%Y` or `%d/%m/%Y %H:%M`.
 If this is not specified then it takes the current time as default value.
 * `-t` or `--delta` is the time window in hours that will be added to our beginning time.
 It's default and maximum value is 12 hours.
 * `--airline` tag will filter the result using airline name.
-* `flight` is a command which is used to retrieve flight information using flight number.
+* `flight` is a sub-command which is used to retrieve flight information using flight number.
-* `search` is a command which is used to search an airport's information by it's name, ICAO, IATA, or city.
+* `search` is a sub-command which is used to search an airport's information by it's name, ICAO, IATA, or city.

 ## Examples: